COVID-19 Sentiment Analysis using K-Means and DBSCAN

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: The analysis of sentiment towards COVID-19 plays a crucial role in understanding public opinion.
 This research paper proposes sentiment analysis using K-means and DBSCAN clustering algorithms on the dataset of tweets related to COVID-19.
-Pre-processing and extraction of features is carried out using Term Frequency-Inverse Document Frequency (Tf-idf) to capture the weight of words in the dataset.
+Pre-processing and feature extraction are performed using the Term Frequency-Inverse Document Frequency (TF-IDF) method to capture the relative importance of words within the dataset.
 K-means clustering is explored to group similar sentiments together, enabling the identification of sentiment clusters related to COVID-19.
 The DBSCAN algorithm is then employed to identify outliers and noise in the sentiment clusters.
 The evaluation metrics considered were accuracy, recall, F1-score, and precision.
-It was observed that DBSCAN was more effective in identifying underlying patterns in the data more accurately.
+It was observed that DBSCAN was more effective in identifying underlying patterns in the data with greater accuracy.

 Keywords: COVID-19, K-Means, DBSCAN, social media, Public Opinion.